codekitchensd/2017-05-18-collaborating-on-code/README.md

 - [Git for Humans](https://speakerdeck.com/alicebartlett/git-for-humans) (a presentation)
 - [Git for Humans](https://abookapart.com/products/git-for-humans) (a different book)
 - [24 Ways - Git for Grownups](https://24ways.org/2013/git-for-grownups/) (on workflows)
+- [Git for Teams](https://github.com/emmajane/gitforteams) (on workflows, a workshop that turned into an O'Reilly book)

 ## Let's use Git!